LucHermitte/VimFold4C/README.md

 The foldtext displayed will also try to be as pertinent as possible:
 - Correctly indented
-- Template parameters may be discarded if they induce a foldtext line which is too long for the window width
-- Strip spaces in parenthesis, and eventually parameters when lines are too longs)
+- Strip spaces in parenthesis
 - Strip `scopes::` (optional)
 - Multiple subsequent (consecutive ?) `#include` will be condensed into one line
 - `#if` & co are folded
+- When the fold text line to display is too long, simplifications are operated:
+    - Template parameters may be discarded
+    - Initialisation-lists are replaced with  `....`
+    - Parameter names are discarded
+    - Last parameters are discarded

 ## Note